mattkrasnow/cs50-project/DESIGN.md

 .objectCollision
 When called through a block object, the .object collision function checks if the block is in contact with another entity(player or enemy).
 This prevents entities from passing through blocks, allows them to stand/jump on blocks.
 Essentially, giving each level structure.

+Why?
+Blocks allow the player to interact with the world--it makes each level unique and interesting!

 ## boss.py
 Overview: The boss.py file allows for the creation of the final boss.
 In game, the boss is an entity displayed with a health bar and the MIT logo.
 It is the final enemy and the end of the game.

 Construction:
 The boss is constructed with the MIT beaver, fitted to the screen, with full health, at a set point on the screen.
 It also holds the booleans that tell if the level has been completed.
-It also acts as an Enemy object, which is logical because it is intuitively a special type of enemy.
+It uses an Enemy object to have a hitbox for the boss, which is logical because it is intuitively a special type of enemy.

 Functions:
 .populateEnemies